-The activity data used is from the Collect Earth land use/land use change assessment conducted by the Papua New Guinea Forestry Authority (PNGFA) for the period 2000-2018 which was supported by FAO with funding from the FAO-Global Environment Facility-Capacity Building Initiative for Transparency and NDC Partnership/ Climate Action Enhancement Package.
+The activity data used is from the Collect Earth land use/land use change assessment conducted by the Papua New Guinea Forestry Authority (PNGFA) for the period 2000-2018 which was supported by FAO with funding from the FAO-Global Environment Facility-Capacity Building Initiative for Transparency and the Global Green Growth Institute through the NDC Partnership/ Climate Action Enhancement Package.

-The emission factors used were Tier 1 and Tier 2.
-Tier 1 Emission factors comes from the 2006 IPCCC Guidelines for National GHG Inventories while the Tier 2 emission factors come from different research carried out in the country's forest which includes Fox et al. Both the activity data and emission factors went through a wider stakeholder consultation process before the estimation of the 2nd FRL.
+The emission factors used were tier 1 and tier 2.
+Tier 1 emission factors were taken from the 2006 IPCCC Guidelines for National GHG Inventories while the tier 2 emission factors were taken from different research carried out in the country's forest which includes Fox et al. Both the activity data and emission factors went through a wider stakeholder consultation process before the estimation of the 2nd FRL.